7 Derma Rollers for Acne Scars That Get The Job Done

 We may include products - handpicked by our editors - we find useful for our readers.
 When you buy through our retail links, we may earn an affiliate commission — view our product review process and sources of information.

-If you’ve dealt with acne long enough (as I did — 11 years, say what?!), you know the worst part about it is not acne itself but the scarring that lingers on.
+If you’ve dealt with acne long enough (like I did, eleven years!), you know the worst part about it is not acne itself but the scarring that lingers on.
 And here I’m not talking about all these red or dark spots that exfoliation or a few facials can fade away, but about the atrophic scars.
-Such scars develop when the skin can’t regenerate tissue correctly, a fact related to enzymatic degradation of collagen fibers and subcutaneous fat due to severe acne.
-Basically, it’s an indented scar that heals below the normal skin layer tissue, leaving behind the oh-so-much-unwanted scarring (ice pick, rolling, and boxcar scars).
+Such scars develop when the skin can’t regenerate tissue correctly, a fact related to the enzymatic degradation of collagen fibers and subcutaneous fat due to severe acne.
+Basically, it’s an indented scar that heals below the normal skin layer tissue, leaving behind the oh-so-much-unwanted scarring (which also goes by ice pick, rolling, and boxcar scars).

 Here is where the best derma rollers for acne scars come to help.